 The Environmental Studies Program includes comprehensive courses in biology, environmental science, mathematics, and chemistry.
 It also provides optional hands‐on training through available field‐based internships.
 Students can prepare for a variety of careers in the environmental field.
-Students have the option of following one of two tracks.
-One is an transfer track for Environmental Science, the other is a transfer track for Geographic Information Science with GPS.

-These tracks are designed to prepare students for transfer to baccalaureate programs.
+This degree is designed to prepare students for transfer to baccalaureate programs.
 The program affords easy transfer to schools such as SUNY ESF, SUNY Plattsburgh, and SUNY New Paltz, as well as many private institutions of higher learning.

 At the completion of the Environmental Studies A.S.
 Degree program, students will be able to:

 Environmental issues remain a growth area, and graduates of the Environmental Studies program at SUNY Ulster will leave the College well placed for an expanding job market.
 Demand for this expertise is particularly strong in the Hudson River Valley and the Catskills Watershed Region.
 Graduates have found employment with the New York City Department of Environmental Protection, the New York State Department of Environmental Conservation, the Ulster County Department of Health, and the New York State Department of Health, as well as private companies and local municipalities.

 Graduates of the program will be qualified for such positions as environmental technicians, laboratory technicians, wetland field technicians, or environmental trainees.
 In addition, this program prepares students to pursue additional education in fields such as environmental law, environmental engineering, and biology.